-Whether you’re a patient, visitor or employee at Owensboro Health Regional Hospital, Pastoral Care can give you spiritual and emotional guidance.
+Whether you’re a patient, visitor or team member at Owensboro Health Regional Hospital, Pastoral Care can give you spiritual and emotional guidance.
 Turn to us for comfort and support that respects your beliefs and religious heritage.

 Many of life’s challenges are too big to face alone.
-Our caring, empathetic pastoral care specialists can help you and your family:
+Our caring, empathetic pastoral care chaplains can help you and your family:

 - Make informed decisions about your or a loved one’s medical treatment